electricimp/Builder/README.md

 #### Authentication

-When using GitHub includes, authentication is optional, however:
+When using GitHub `@includes`, authentication is optional, however:

-- with authentication GitHub API provides much higher rate limits
+- If you use authentication, the GitHub API provides much higher rate limits.
-- to access private repositories authentication is required
+- Authentication is required to access private repositories.

-Apart from GitHub _username_ you need to provide either a _[personal access token](https://github.com/settings/tokens)_ **or** _password_ (which is less secure and not recommended).
-More info on how to provide those parameters is in [usage](#usage) section.
+Apart from a GitHub _username_, you need to provide either a _[personal access token](https://github.com/settings/tokens)_ **or** _password_ (which is less secure and not recommended).
+More information on how to provide those parameters is included in the [usage](#usage) section.

 ### @include once